Dreamology by Lucy Keating

 by Lucy Keating

 For as long as Alice can remember, she has dreamed of Max.
-Together, they have traveled the world and fallen deliriously, hopelessly in love.
+Every night since they were kids, they've met in their dreams, traveled the world, and fallen deliriously, hopelessly in love.
 Max is the boy of her dreams—and only her dreams.
-Because he doesn’t exist.
+Because he doesn’t exist in real life.

-Alarmingly, when their dreams start to bleed into their waking hours, the pair realize that they might have to put an end to a lifetime of dreaming about each other.
+Then Alice walks into class on her first day at a new school, and there he is.
+It turns out, though, that Real Max is nothing like Dream Max, and getting to know each other in reality isn’t as perfect as Alice always hoped—especially when their dreams start to bleed troublingly into their waking hours.
+Soon, Alice and Max question not just their relationship, but their own sanity.
+The pair realize that the only way to fix things might be to put an end to a lifetime of dreaming about each other.
 But when you fall in love in your dreams, can reality ever be enough

 Reviewed by whisperingchapters on